GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 1. In the **New Linked Service (Azure Databricks)** screen, fill in the following details and click on **Finish**
     - **Name**: xx_dbls, where xx are your initials
-    - **Databricks Workspace**: awdbwsstudxx, where xx are your initials
+    - **Databricks Workspace**: awdbwsstudxxxxxx, where xxxxxx is the deployment id
     - **Select cluster**: use existing
     - **Domain/ Region**: should be populated
     - **Access Token**: Copy the access token from Notepad and paste into this field
-    - **Choose from existing cluster**: awdbclstudxx, where xx are your initials
+    - **Choose from existing cluster**: awdbclstudxxxxxx, where xxxxxx is the deployment id
     - Leave other options to their default settings

     > **Note**: When you click on finish, you are returned to the **Author & Monitor** screen where the xx_dbls has been created, with the other linked services created in the previous exercize.